-Nonspendable - The Township classifies assets as nonspendable when legally or contractually required to maintain the amounts intact.
-For regulatory purposes, nonspendable fund balance includes unclaimed monies that are required to be held for five years before they may be utilized by the Township and the nonspendable portion of the corpus in permanent funds.
+Nonspendable The Township classifies assets as nonspendable when legally or contractually required to maintain the amounts intact.
+For regulatory purposes, nonspendable fund balance includes unclaimed monies that are required to be held for five years before they may be utilized by the Township.

-Restricted - Fund balance is restricted when constraints placed on the use of resources are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or is imposed by law through constitutional provisions.
+Restricted Fund balance is restricted when constraints placed on the use of resources are either externally imposed by creditors (such as through debt covenants), grantors, contributors, or laws or regulations of other governments; or is imposed by law through constitutional provisions.

-Committed - Trustees can commit amounts via formal action (resolution).
+Committed Trustees can commit amounts via formal action (resolution).
 The Township must adhere to these commitments unless the Trustees amend the resolution.
 Committed fund balance also incorporates contractual obligations to the extent that existing resources in the fund have been specifically committed to satisfy contractual requirements.

-Assigned - Assigned fund balances are intended for specific purposes but do not meet the criteria to be classified as restricted or committed.
-For regulatory purposes, assigned fund balance in the general fund is limited to encumbrances outstanding at year end.
+Assigned Assigned fund balances are intended for specific purposes but do not meet the criteria to be classified as restricted or committed.
+For regulatory purposes, assigned fund balance in general fund is limited to encumbrances outstanding at year end.

-Unassigned - Unassigned fund balance is the residual classification for the general fund and includes amounts not included in the other classifications.
+Unassigned Unassigned fund balance is the residual classification for the general fund and includes amounts not included in the other classifications.
 In other governmental funds, the unassigned classification is used only to report a deficit balance.